 These oxidative reactions generate hydrogen, which converts nicotinamide-adenine dinucleotide (NAD) to its reduced form (NADH), increasing the redox potential (NADH/NAD) in the liver.

 The increased redox potential inhibits fatty acid oxidation and gluconeogenesis, promoting fat accumulation in the liver.

 Chronic alcoholism induces the MEOS (mainly in endoplasmic reticulum), increasing its activity.
 The main enzyme involved is CYP2E1.
 When induced, the MEOS pathway can account for 20% of alcohol metabolism.
-This pathway generates harmful reactive O2 species, increasing oxidative stress and formation of O2-free radicals.
+This pathway generates harmful reactive oxygen species, increasing oxidative stress and formation of oxygen-free radicals.

 Fat (triglycerides) accumulates throughout the hepatocytes for the following reasons:

 Export of fat from the liver is decreased because hepatic fatty acid oxidation and lipoprotein production decrease.